LemonPy29/LemonPy29.github.io/python-for-DS/classes.md

 ```

 With this code we make clear our intention on expanding the functionality of
 the existing object `x`.
+In the following section we willtalk a little bit more
+about inheritance.

 ## Inheritance, abstract classes and mixins

 If now we have classes that share similar states and methods, we can factor
-that out in a base classes and then inherit from it.
-A familiar example is
+that out in a base class and then inherit from it.
+We can think for example in
-the sklearn API.
-At high level, we can think it as
+the popular sklearn API.
+With that in mind, suppose there is a base class for
+all the models with fit and predict methods

 ```python
 class BaseEstimator: